 I never owned any, but one time I had driven to a

-flown there bought some.
-I agreed to drive them back
+there bought some.
+I agreed to drive them back across the

-across the country and got to board them for a couple of
+country and got to board them for a couple of weeks until

-way I wanted it to break.
-The soldering took a lot of
+I wanted it to break.
+The soldering took a lot of practice.

 Once my daughter was on the way, it didn't seem like a